Eugene Rousseau (saxophonist): Life and career

-Beginning in the late 1950s he directed the Concert and Varsity Bands and taught all woodwinds at Luther College.

-His 1960-61 year, on leave from Luther College, was spent in Paris on a Fulbright Grant.
-He studied at the Paris Conservatory with both Marcel Mule (saxophone) and Henri Druart (clarinet); his wife Norma, soprano vocalist, studied with the Paris Opera’s Maurice Faure.
+Beginning in the late 1950s, he directed the Concert and Varsity Bands and taught all woodwinds at Luther College.
+His 1960–61 year, on leave from Luther College, was spent in Paris on a Fulbright Grant.
+He studied at the Paris Conservatory with both Marcel Mule (saxophone) and Henri Druart (clarinet); his wife, Norma, a soprano vocalist, studied with the Paris Opera's Maurice Faure.
 Rousseau completed his Ph.D. in music literature and performance in clarinet at the University of Iowa in 1962, having studied with Himie Voxman.

-For 1962-64 Rousseau was the Director of Bands (including Marching Band) at Central Missouri State College, during which time his off-campus appearances included both guest-conducting and saxophone & clarinet recitals.
+During 1962–64, Rousseau was the Director of Bands (including Marching Band) at Central Missouri State College, during which time his off-campus appearances included both guest-conducting and saxophone and clarinet recitals.

 Rousseau joined the Indiana University School of Music faculty in 1964 and stayed until 2000, teaching saxophone.
-While teaching there, he also made decades of appearances across the U.S. and beyond, as saxophone clinician and recital or concerto soloist.
+While teaching there, he also made decades of appearances across the U.S. and beyond, as a saxophone clinician and recital or concerto soloist.
 His December 1966, January 1968, and October 1970 appearances in London led to his LP recording of saxophone concerti for Deutsche Grammophon, released in 1971.

 With Paul Brodie, another pupil of Marcel Mule, he was the co-organizer of the first World Saxophone Congress in Chicago in 1969.
 The North American Saxophone Alliance honored him with its highest award, an Honorary Life Membership.
-Rousseau served as President of both the North American Saxophone Alliance (1979–1980) and the Comité International du Saxophone (1982–1985).
+Rousseau served as President of both the North American Saxophone Alliance (1979–80) and the Comité International du Saxophone (1982–85).

 He began work as saxophone consultant with Yamaha Corporation in 1972.
 The "Eugene Rousseau saxophone mouthpiece" has been commercially available since the late 1970s.
-In 1985, he recorded a video program for Yamaha Corporation called Steps to Excellence.
+In 1985, he recorded a video program for Yamaha titled Steps to Excellence.

-Rousseau taught master classes at the Mozarteum in Salzburg annually for many years beginning in 1991.
-In 1993 he was designated an honorary faculty member of the Prague Conservatory.
+Rousseau taught masterclasses at the Mozarteum in Salzburg annually for many years beginning in 1991.
+In 1993, he was designated an honorary faculty member of the Prague Conservatory.

-At Indiana University, Rousseau held the title "Distinguished Professor of Music."
+At Indiana University, Rousseau held the title Distinguished Professor of Music.
 Rousseau joined the music faculty at the University of Minnesota in the fall of 2000.
-In 2003, he hosted the 13th World Saxophone Congress there—having also presided over its organizing committee.
+In 2003, he hosted the 13th World Saxophone Congress there, having also presided over its organizing committee.
 He retired from teaching in 2015.

 Rousseau died on August 26, 2024, at the age of 92.